meizucustoms/meizucustoms.github.io/index.md

 So, this is "official" MeizuSucks website :)

-Currently we are developing Q.
+Currently we are developing Nougat.

 ## What's working?